dnvgl/DNVGLPyFramework/doc/api.rst

 API Documentation
 =================

-The :api:`tribon` provides an API documentation generated from the source code.
+The :api:`glframework` provides an API documentation generated from the source code.

 ..